Moonrise1275/RopecaGuild2/README.md

 RopecaGuild2
 ============

+API for mod developers.
+Feel free to use my API!!
-api for modders, and also bug tracker
+And also for bug tracker